 Reductions in recreation use by federal and state management agencies will also result in adverse economic impacts on businesses in the county.
 The recreational uses in Cherry County are visited by users across the United States; many of these uses are located on state and federal lands.
-These users spend their money and time in the communities of
+These users spend their money and time in the communities of Cherry County; therefore the economic stability of Cherry County rests upon continued multiple uses of federal and state lands.

-Cherry County; therefore the economic stability of Cherry County rests upon continued multiple uses of federal and state lands.
+MANAGEMENT OF PROTECTED

-MANAGEMENT OF PROTECTED SPECIES, WILDLIFE, AND WILDLIFE HABITAT
+SPECIES, WILDLIFE, AND WILDLIFE HABITAT

-Cherry County has considerable wildlife including mule deer, white tail deer, birds including pheasant, smaller wildlife such as rabbits, raccoon, and others.
+Cherry County, according to Valentine Wildlife Refuge, has considerable wildlife including 292 bird species, 43 mammal species, 16 reptile species, and six amphibian species.
 Due to the uniqueness and vastness of the Sandhills ecosystem there are also wildlife considered to be endangered.
 Some of these species make their home in Nebraska while some pass through during key points of the year.